MungaSoftwiz/alx-low_level_programming/0x00-hello_world/README.md

 * [7.
 Intel](./100-intel) -  a script that generates the assembly code
  (in Intel syntax) of a C code and saves it in an output file.

-* [ UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity](./101-quote.c) - a C program that prints exactly 'and that piece of art is useful" - Dora Korpar, 2015-10-19', followed by a new line, to the standard error.
+* [8.
+UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity](./101-quote.c) - a C program that prints exactly 'and that piece of art is useful" - Dora Korpar, 2015-10-19', followed by a new line, to the standard error.

+### Usage

+To run any of the scripts or programs in this directory, compile them with the following command (replacing [file] with the name of the file you wish to compile):

+	gcc -Wall -Werror -Wextra -pedantic [file] -o [output_file]

+To run the resulting executable, type:

+	./[output_file]

+### Author

+These programs were written by Boniface Munga for the Low Level Programming section of the cirriculum at ALX Africa.